malmostad/wp-apps/README.md

 * News
 * HR, help texts to the HR system.

-The themes are using Malmö stads’s intranet global assets, see the repo `intranet-assets`.
+The themes are using Malmö stads’s intranet global assets, see the repo see the repo [intranet-assets](https://github.com/malmostad/intranet-assets).

 For more information about the services, contact kominteamet@malmo.se.